julianstanley/gfpopgui/docs/timeline/CBP/may11_may17.md

 * Reviewed the gfpop paper yesterday, need to read through that again and ask questions.

 * Also finished reading and doing all exercises for "mastering shiny" chapters 2 and 3, plus Chapter 4.1-4.3.
 Keeping track of progress in a [personal repo](https://github.com/julianstanley/mastering-shiny-solutions).

+05/13:

+* Mostly focused on improving Shiny skills.
+Attended a Shiny workshop hosted by the Harvard Bioinformatics Core 1PM-4PM, but it was a bit too introductory.
+Finished reading and completing exerciese for "mastering shiny" chapters 4, 5, 6, and 13.

+* I'm going to need some more tangible outputs before Friday's meeting.
+Tomorrow, I need to wrap up my main goals for the week.
+I have a couple basic sketches of the UI: I should finish those up and load them.
+I also need to re-read the gfpop paper one more time and write down questions.
+I've been thinking about the environment, so I should write down a few notes on that and also read more (Chapters 15 and 16) to make sure I have a plan for using best practices for modules and testing.

+* Another note: take a closer look at the [Tabler](tabler.io) package.